Pavin Smith Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The Guardians pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have a 3.84 team ERA that ranks seventh among all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.87).

-- The Guardians allow the fifth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (69 total, one per game).

-- The Guardians will send McKenzie (0-1) out for his third start of the season.

-- His last time out was on Saturday against the Houston Astros, when the righty threw five innings, surrendering five earned runs while allowing seven hits.
+- The right-hander's last appearance came on Sunday against the Houston Astros, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.